xingchenzhao/deep_learning_notebooks/readme.md

-My notebooks for the course of "Dive into Deep Learning".
+My jupyter notebooks for the course of "Dive into Deep Learning".
-My grammar might be a little bit bad.